 This decadent Keto Shrimp and Grits recipe pairs cajun spiced shrimp with a flavorful sauce served over cheesy and creamy low carb cauliflower “grits” to keep your waistline in check.
 This rich Southern favorite proves that eating healthier can still be indulgent.
-If you love all things Shrimp and Grits, try my Lemon Garlic Shrimp and Grits and this BBQ Shrimp and Grits recipe!

 With the start of the New Year, I’ve decided to cut back on the indulgence.
 I’m using this new beginning to set a healthier tone for myself.
 But don’t get it twisted, I have no intention of skimping out on flavor.
 Who said diets have to be bland?